heavyk/new-setup/my-world.md

 I am now. anything that happens to me, I forever have a force that is there to keep me sightless.
 I am 3d.

 it's a strange thing to think that I am my own worst enemy, in one perspective

+### 2023-07-18 08:45 - 8/9 ratio

+it's something to think about.